Authors should also see Copyright Information for copyright forms and other post-acceptance obligations.

 The AMS and many other publishers have a policy that authors submit a work for consideration for publication to only one editor at a time.
 The authors must notify editors if a work is identical to or substantially the same as a work submitted to another publisher.

-An author who uses the material of another author or copyright owner, such as a graphical image, text, etc., is expected to obtain written permission from that author or copyright owner to include the material in the author’s work and provide a copy of that permission to the AMS.
+An author who uses the material of another author or copyright owner, such as a graphical image, text, etc., is expected to obtain written permission, if required, from that author or copyright owner to include the material in the new work and provide a copy of that permission to the AMS.
 The permission must be broad enough to permit the AMS to distribute the material as contained in the work in any and all media now known or later developed.
-Note that some copyright holders provide a “blanket permission” similar to that of the AMS that allows use of figures, tables, and brief excerpts without written permission (see Section 2).
-No additional action is required of authors who make use of materials that fall under such blanket permission.

 The AMS permits citations to its works through the use of links, and encourages the widespread distribution of links to the definitive versions of AMS copyrighted works and does not require that authors obtain prior permission to include such links in their new works.
 Execution of a link to view a work is considered permissible under these policies.
 Redistributing a copy created by the execution of a link, however, requires permission from the AMS.
 In addition, entities or individuals may not upload copies of AMS copyrighted works to a server for distribution by links without the permission of the AMS.